- IMPORTANT CHANGES TO TELEHEALTH/MEDICARE REBATES

 Geelong Endocrinology and Diabetes have moved most patient appointments to Telehealth consultations due to COVID 19 for the best interests of the patients and our clinicians.

-For phone and Telehealth appointments – at your scheduled appointment time – please wait by your phone or device for a call from your doctor
+Telehealth appointments – at your scheduled appointment time – please wait by your phone or device for a video call from your doctor.

 What is Telehealth?

-Telehealth is an appointment with your Doctor that takes place via a video link over a computer or phone device rather than in the Doctors rooms.
-You can participate in a video consultation from your home via Skype, Facetime or Messenger.
+Telehealth is an appointment with your Doctor that takes place via a video link over a computer or on a phone device rather than in the Doctors rooms.
+You can participate in a video consultation from your home via various options.

 Telehealth Appointments: how do they work?